okmito/Credit-Card-Fraud-Detection/README.md

 📁 Project Structure
 credit-card-fraud-detection/
 │
-├── 📂 model/
+├── model/
-│   └── 📦 fraud_detection_model.pkl   # Generated after training
+│   └── fraud_detection_model.pkl
 │
-├── 📂 templates/
+├── templates/
-│   └── 📄 index.html                  # Frontend interface
+│   └── index.html
 │
-├── 📜 .gitignore                      # Files to ignore for Git
+├── .gitignore
-├── 🐍 app.py                          # Flask application backend
+├── app.py
-├── 🐍 model_training.py               # Script to train the ML model
+├── model_training.py
-├── 📋 requirements.txt                # Project dependencies
+├── requirements.txt
-└── 📖 README.md                       # This file
+└── README.md

 🤝 Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.